MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### We have three environments (development, test, and production) to align with best practices and we need flows in several environments.
 Do we need to buy a per flow license for every environment?

 Each flow exists in a specific environment.
-So, if a flow is imported into a different environments, each instance is a separate flow and needs a separate per flow license.
+So, if a flow is imported into a different environment, each instance is a separate flow and needs a separate per flow license.

 ### We have three environments (development, test, and production) to align with best practices and we need flows in several environments.
 Do we need to buy a per user license for every environment?

 The per user license is a user level license.
-All user level licenses (per user, Microsoft 365, Dynamics) are tenant level licenses.
+All user level licenses (per user, Microsoft 365, Dynamics 365) are tenant level licenses.
 The user can use the flow in all environments without having to buy a separate license.

-### When five flows are purchased as part of the per flow pack, do I have to assign them all to same environment?
+### When five flows are purchased as part of the per flow pack, do I have to assign them all to the same environment?

 No, these licenses can be assigned to different environments.

 ### Can Microsoft 365 customers create solution-aware flows and child flows?

 Yes.
 Microsoft 365 customers can create solution-aware flows if the environment in which they create the solution-aware flow has a Dataverse database attached to it.
 The default environment gets a Dataverse database by default.
 The admin must attach a Dataverse instance to non-default environments.
-Admins need at least a 1GB tenant level Dataverse database capacity available to create a new environment.
+Admins need at least a 1 GB tenant level Dataverse database capacity available to create a new environment.

-The first subscription of Power Apps, Power Automate, Power Virtual Agents, Dynamics 365 Sales, Customer Service, and Field Service adds a one-time default capacity limit of 10GB for the tenant.
+The first subscription of Power Apps, Power Automate, Power Virtual Agents, Dynamics 365 Sales, Customer Service, and Field Service adds a one-time default capacity limit of 10 GB for the tenant.
 When you add subscriptions to the tenant, additional Dataverse capacity may accrue to the tenant.
-For example, if a new customer purchases a Power Automate per user plan, the tenant receives 10GB of default Dataverse database capacity.
-And if the tenant buys 10 Power Automate per user licenses, the tenant gets 10.5GB (10GB+10*50MB).
+For example, if a new customer purchases a Power Automate per user plan, the tenant receives 10 GB of default Dataverse database capacity.
+And if the tenant buys 10 Power Automate per user licenses, the tenant gets 10.5 GB (10 GB plus 10 times 50 MB).

 ### I use multiple user connections in my premium flow.
 Which user needs a premium license to run the flow?